anvilation/createPDF/README.md

 # createPDF
-Node Application to Create PDF, used LibreOffice Capabilty
+Node Application to Create PDF, using the LibreOffice Capabilty